mohsen12999/mohsen12999/README.md

 Hi 👋, I'm `Mohsen Shabanian`.

 I'm a self-taught developer with a passion for continuous learning and growth.
 My programming journey began with QBasic and Pascal, progressing to C and C++ for both computer and microcontroller applications.
-In recent years, I've expanded my expertise to web development, utilizing C# and PHP to build dynamic applications.
+I've expanded my expertise to web development in recent years, utilizing C# and PHP to build dynamic applications.

 I'm committed to refining my skills and contributing to innovative projects.
-Feel free to explore my repositories and connect with me for collaboration opportunities.
+Please explore my repositories and contact me for collaboration opportunities.

 ## Skills :hammer_and_wrench:

 * C# :bowtie:
+* PHP :relaxed:
+* python :satisfied:
 * HTML, CSS, JAVASCRIPT :smile:
 * C / C++ :smiley:
-* PHP :relaxed:
-* python :satisfied:

 ## My Repos :books: